hmdmhmd/reza.re/source/_posts/2013-06-14-octopress-on-openshift.markdown

 server.start
 {% endcodeblock %}

 We can manually copy our generated website to public folder and push it.
 Or we can modify `Rakefile` to automatically doing it for us.
-I made some changes in Octopress default `Rakefile` and posted on gist.
+I made some changes in Octopress default `Rakefile` and posted on [gist](https://gist.github.com/rezajatnika/5857236).
 Move your app directory to Octopress root directory.
 Use `rake deploy` to automatically generate and push our website.
+Change deploy folder to your own.

 ## The Less Easy Way
 The second method is using nginx as a web server to host our generated website.
-Ofcourse we have to install nginx first.
-To do this log in into your application using ssh.
-Use `rhc show -a myapp` to see ssh address of our application.
+Of course we have to install nginx first.
+To do this, log in into your application using ssh.
+Use `rhc show -a myapp` to see ssh address of your application.
 Or you can use some repo templates for automatically install nginx on OpenShift.

     $ ssh <random-string>@myapp-mydomain.rhcloud.com